About the Partnership

 We work to ensure that people with NRPF and the organisations supporting them understand their rights and what support is available.

-Through website resources, social media posts, leaflets, training sessions, and community-led conversations, we help clarify a complex and often intimidating system.
-We hope to reach people where they are, from language cafes to women’s groups, so that knowledge becomes a tool for empowerment rather than a barrier.
+Through website resources, social media posts, leaflets, training sessions, and community-led conversations, we hope to clarify a complex and often intimidating system.
+We hope to reach people where they are, from language cafes to women’s groups, so that knowledge becomes a tool for empowerment and not a barrier.

 We take a proactive stance against racist and anti-immigration narratives that harm and undermine migrants and racialised communities.